containers/youki/README.md

 # Quick Start

 > [!TIP]
-> You can immediately your environment with youki on GitHub Codespaces and try it out.
+> You can immediately set up your environment with youki on GitHub Codespaces and try it out.
 >
 > [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/containers/youki?quickstart=1)
 > ```console